-The department offers a program leading to the Master of Science (M.S.) degree with a major in hydrology.
+The department offers a program leading to the Master of Science (Non-Thesis option) degree with a major in hydrology.
 The faculty offers competence in hydrogeology, hydrogeochemistry, hydrometeorology, hydroclimatology, environmental hydrology, ground-water hydrology, surface-water hydrology, vadose zone hydrology, mathematical and statistical methods in hydrology (including stochastic and numerical modeling), water resources systems, and water resources policy.

 M.S. applicants need not have completed an undergraduate degree in hydrology and water resources; however, previous study in this field or a related field is beneficial.
 The programs have been designed to enable students who have completed fundamental undergraduate mathematics and science course work to enter directly.

 All M.S. students are expected to acquire basic computer programming and coding skills, although these undergraduate units are not included in the Master's Plan of Study.